Notify Kit FCM Mode

 aps.alert) withmutable-content: 1and anotifee_optionsblob inapns.payload.
 A Notification Service Extension reads the blob, reshapes the notification (attachments, category, thread-id, interruption level, sound), and the OS displays the rewritten content.
 APNs reliability (~99% on APNs priority 10) instead of the silent-push throttle. - The server SDK (

-react-native-notify-kit/server) generates both payload shapes from onebuildNotifyKitPayload(input)call, so your backend doesn't care about the split. - The CLI (
+react-native-notify-kit/server) generates both payload shapes from onebuildNotifyKitPayload(input)call, so your backend doesn't care about the split. - The Expo config plugin generates and wires the iOS NSE during Expo prebuild and can configure Android foreground service manifest requirements when explicitly opted in.
+For bare React Native, the CLI (

-npx react-native-notify-kit init-nse) scaffolds the iOS NSE target, patches the Podfile, and wires the.pbxproj— the one-time iOS setup is a single command.
+npx react-native-notify-kit init-nse) scaffolds the same NSE target, patches the Podfile, and wires the.pbxproj.

 If you're already using the "data-only + displayNotification from headless task" pattern documented in the main README, FCM Mode is a superset: it replaces the iOS half with an alert + NSE path that doesn't drop pushes.
 See the migration guide below.